cvn001/RecentHGT/README.md

 # RecentHGT

-**Using an Expectation Maximization (EM) algorithm to detect recent horizontal gene transfer (HGT) between bacterial species or strains.**
+**Using an Expectation Maximization (EM) algorithm to detect recent horizontal gene transfer (HGT) between bacterial species and strains.**

 ## Installation